Why This Course?

 The urgency of comprehending the hydrological processes underpinning these extreme events has never been greater.
 Factors like population growth, pollution, deforestation, and climate change are placing increasing stress on societies, ecosystems, and economies.
 Uncertainty about future trends further compounds the challenges of water management.
 In this context, risk-based techniques offer valuable tools for addressing these uncertainties and making informed decisions.

 This course primarily concentrates on freshwater resources in continental areas, as they are of paramount importance for our society.
-It comprises five modules, each addressing different aspects of drought and flood management:
+It comprises five parts, each addressing different aspects of drought and flood management:

 - Drought and Flood Impact Processes: This module explores the scientific underpinnings of the factors contributing to the risk of hydrological extremes.